WebOfTrust/keri/docs/Q-and-A.md

 A [KID](../kids) used to be focussed on Implementation; "this is how we do it"  We add commentary to the individual KIDs that elaborate on the why.
 It has been split from the *how* to not bother implementors with the *why*.

 The KIDS concept has been abandoned but a remnant of them can still be found [here](https://github.com/decentralized-identity/keri/tree/master/kids).
-Now the first time you should read are the `ietf-` drafts repos, for example ietf-cesr:  https://github.com/WebOfTrust/ietf-cesr and ietf-keri: https://github.com/WebOfTrust/ietf-keri.
+Now the first thing you should read are the `ietf-` drafts repos, for example ietf-cesr:  https://github.com/WebOfTrust/ietf-cesr and ietf-keri: https://github.com/WebOfTrust/ietf-keri.

 ## ***Q Where is the corresponding KIDS directory for WebOfTrust?
-In 2021 he KIDS quickly felt out of date and the team abandoned the concept for doing the IETF drafts.
+In 2021 "the KIDS quickly felt out of date" (source Phil Feairheller 2022) and the team abandoned the concept for doing the IETF drafts.
-Now the place to be for the technical concepts and technical designs are the `ietf-` drafts repos, for example ietf-cesr:  https://github.com/WebOfTrust/ietf-cesr and ietf-keri: https://github.com/WebOfTrust/ietf-keri.
+Now the place to be for studying technical concepts and technical designs are the `ietf-` drafts repos, for example (but not exhaustively listed): [ietf-cesr](https://github.com/WebOfTrust/ietf-cesr) and [ietf-keri](https://github.com/WebOfTrust/ietf-keri).

 ## *Q: KERI has invented its own key representation and signature format.
 Why not conforn to current standards already available?